Questions?

 • Soap mold was moved prematurely from work area.

-Be mindful of your mold!
-For example, a 3×4 inch cavity mold would not need to cool as long as a 12×12 inch loaf mold.
+Be mindful of your mold as a 3×4-inch mold would not need to cool as long as a 12×12-inch loaf mold.
 For smaller molds, six hours is recommended.
-Loaf molds, however, need to set longer, for about 12-24 hours.
+Loaf molds need to set longer, for about 12–24 hours.
 Once the soap has set for about an hour, you may carefully transfer the soap to the refrigerator to help speed up the process.
-I recommend playing it safe and unmolding the next day or at least 12 hours later.
-Be mindful of your work area and if making multiple batches; try putting your molds on a cutting board for easy pouring and transfer.
-Learn more in Melt and Pour 101: Techniques.
+Try to unmold the next day or at least 12 hours later.
+Be mindful of your work area and if you are making multiple batches, try putting your molds on a cutting board for easy pouring and transfer.

 IMG_8655